tetreum/media-identifier/readme.md

 - Matched content will be moved to the folder you set on `conf.js`
 - If it fails to match any content, it will be moved to a different folder, so you can rename the file for better matching & it's not checked on each `/parse` call
 - To retry failed matches folder just call `http://localhost:3000/retry-invalids`

+# Methods

+- `/parse`: Processes completed downloads
+- `/retry`: Reprocesses failed matches
+- `/replace`: Replaces a `word` with the given `replacement` over all file names in failed matches directory (so you can faster remove domains and other junk from their name)